jgehrcke/covid-19-germany-gae/README.md

 - **RKI data (most credible view into the past)**: time series data provided by the Robert Koch-Institut (**updated daily**):
   - [cases-rki-by-ags.csv](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/cases-rki-by-ags.csv) and [deaths-rki-by-ags.csv](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/deaths-rki-by-ags.csv): **per-Landkreis** time series
   - [cases-rki-by-state.csv](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/cases-rki-by-state.csv) and [deaths-rki-by-state.csv](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/deaths-rki-by-state.csv): **per-Bundesland** time series
+  - 7-day incidence time series resolved by county based on RKI data can be found in `more-data/`.
   - This is the only data source that rigorously accounts for Meldeverzug (reporting delay).
 The historical evolution of data points in these files is updated daily based on a (less accessible) RKI ArcGIS system.
 These time series see amendments weeks and months into the past as data gets better over time.
 This data source has its strength in _the past_, but it often does not yet reflect the latest from today and yesterday.
 - **Crowdsourcing data (fresh view into the last 1-2 days)**: Risklayer GmbH crowdsource effort (see "Attribution" below):
   - [cases-rl-crowdsource-by-ags.csv](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/cases-rl-crowdsource-by-ags.csv) and [deaths-rl-crowdsource-by-ags.csv](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/deaths-rl-crowdsource-by-ags.csv): **per-Landkreis** time series
   - [cases-rl-crowdsource-by-state.csv](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/cases-rl-crowdsource-by-state.csv) and [deaths-rl-crowdsource-by-state.csv](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/deaths-rl-crowdsource-by-state.csv): **per-Bundesland** time series
   - For the last ~48 hours these case count numbers (crowdsourced from Gesundheitsämter) may be a little more credible than what the RKI data set shows.
 For assessing the differences between the RKI data set(s) and the Risklayer data set(s) please also have a look at the [plot above](https://raw.githubusercontent.com/jgehrcke/covid-19-germany-gae/master/plots/daily-change-plot-latest.png), and always try to do your own research.
+  - 7-day incidence time series resolved by county based on Risklayer data can be found in `more-data/`.
 - [ags.json](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/ags.json):
   - for translating "amtlicher Gemeindeschlüssel" (AGS) to Landreis/Bundesland details, including latitude and longitude.
   - containing per-county population data (see [pull/383](https://github.com/jgehrcke/covid-19-germany-gae/pull/383) for details).